How to use the calibration workspace tabs

 This tab is where calibration becomes operational.

-• whether the current trip should use a saved calibration profile
+- whether the current trip should use Calibration profile

 If you want the detailed walkthrough for this tab specifically, read How to use the Propagation tab.